JKatzwinkel/dotfiles/arch_beginners_guide.md

 I.e. `urxvt-unicode-patched` from AUR.

+#### Perl

+when upgrading perl, warnings might show that there is data in perl directories that will no longer be used by interpreter.
+Those directories are:

+    /usr/lib/perl5/core_perl
+    /usr/lib/perl5/site_perl
+    /usr/lib/perl5/vendor_perl

+to find those packages who stored data in there that won't be used by interpreter, we run.

+    pacman -Qqo /usr/lib/perl5/{core,site,vendor}_perl

 #### keybindings:

 "a terminal has no knowledge of a Ctrl-Arrow keypress, BUT if you use a terminal emulator